 Step 10: Start Work

 Once you are comfortable handling your draft team, and once they are working with you in a relaxed manner, you are ready for real work!
 Start simple and work your way up to increasingly difficult tasks.
-This will give you time to build confidence and them time to build muscle if they haven’t been worked much for a while.
+This will give you time to build confidence and them time to build muscle.
 As you work, pay attention to the comfort of your animals.
 Groom them before harnessing to prevent debris caught in the hair from causing discomfort.
 Check the fit of harnesses, collars, and yokes regularly to make sure rubbing and galling does not occur.
 Monitor their body condition to make sure their nutritional needs are met, and provide a salt lick to compensate for heavy sweating.
 Proper care will go a long way toward ensuring that you have sound, willing workers for years to come.

 Read more: 3 Promising Niches for Draft Animals »